 All of the VHF radios on the market today support radio programming via computer.
 All the information (frequencies and other operating parameters) are entered into special software and then transferred to the radio via a programming cable.
 Most manufacturers provide their own software – some are easier to use than others – but there is a universal solution that will program most radios (at least the basic frequencies and parameters) – CHIRP.
 Chirp is free and available for both PCs and Macs, and we recommend that you get to know CHIRP and use it to program your first radio.

 We have provided some basic CHIRP template (download and import into CHIRP) for the Richardson area repeaters that you might want to use – see the right column to download these to get started.

 Most portable H/T radios come with a “rubber duck” flexible antenna that attaches to the radio.
 While convenient, these antennas are always a compromise between size, flexibility and convenience.
 The stock antennas are fine for short-range operations, but if you are more than a few miles from the repeater or other station, then you might have a noisy (weak) signal.
-If you have a “cheap Chinese” radio, then you definitely want to replace the supplied antenna with a better antenna (such as a Nagoya NA-771) – you will easily double your range!
+If you have a “cheap Chinese” radio, then you definitely want to replace the supplied antenna with a better antenna (such as a Signal Stick or a Nagoya NA-771) – you will easily double your range!